1 / 20

 SVUM

-Click the image to view enlarged version.
+Click an image to enlarge

 1910–1911

-Exhibition of Slovak Art, The Doré Galleries, London.
+Exhibition of Slovak Art, The Doré Galleries, London

-Click the image to view enlarged version.
+Click an image to enlarge

 1913

-the House of Artists
+The House of Artists

 On May 4, 1913, the House of Artists was ceremonially opened on the 10th anniversary of SVUM.
 Joža Uprka played a significant role in its establishment.
 His eldest son Jožka died just before the opening.

-Click the image to view enlarged version.
+Click an image to enlarge

 1921–1924